ElFalch/lund-farm/README.md

 ### All Pages

-- Navbar: The Navbar provides links to the three main pages of the site and has the Lund Farm logo in its brand.
+- Navbar: The navbar provides links to the three main pages of the site and has the Lund Farm logo in its brand.
 The navbar links collapse down to a burger icon with a dropdown menu on smaller decies.

-- Footer: The Footer provides links to each of the venue's social media pages in the form of icons.
+- Footer: The footer provides links to each of the venue's social media pages in the form of icons.

 ### Home Page

-- A large image and small paragraph of text in the header draws the user in.
-A button at the bottom of this paragraph links to the contact page.
+- Header: A large image, small paragraph of text and a button that links to the contact page.

-- Bootstrap cards arranged in a responsive grid summarise the services the venue provides along with attractive images.
+- Bootstrap cards arranged in a responsive grid: Summarise the services the venue provides along with attractive images.

 ### Gallery Page

-- A Bootstrap image carousel displays several images whilst removing the need to scroll between images.
+- Bootstrap image carousel: displays several images whilst removing the need to scroll between images.

-- A paragraph of text above the carousel explains how the carousel works to suers.
+- Paragraph of text above the carousel: explains how the carousel works.

 ### Contact Page

-- A Bootstrap form is used to collect user's email, name and message.
+- Bootstrap form: collects email, name and message information

-- A submit button links to the thanks page.
+- Submit button: links to the thanks page.

 ### Thanks Page

-- A paragraph thanking users for their submission and informing them that they will recieve a response as soon as possible at the top of the page.
+- Paragraph thanking users for their submission and informing them that they will recieve a response as soon as possible at the top of the page.

-- A button linking back to the home page.
+- Button: linking back to the home page.

-- A large image filling the bottom of the page.
+- Large image: filling space at the bottom of the page.

 ## Testing